dev8523/Basic-RabbitMQ-Program/README.md

 Do a `git clone`/download the project and perform below steps.

 # Pre-Requisite
-First you should have python installed on you system.
+First you should have python installed on your system.

 install rabbitmq-> `pip3 isntall rabbitmq`